cyberark/conjur-service-broker/README.md

 These instructions guide you through installing the Conjur Service Broker and the Conjur Buildpack.
-The [Conjur Buildpack](https://github.com/cyberark/cloudfoundry-conjur-buildpack) is a decorator buildpack that provides [Summon](https://cyberark.github.io/summon/) to Cloud Foundry applications.
+The [Conjur Buildpack](https://github.com/cyberark/cloudfoundry-conjur-buildpack) is a supply buildpack that provides a lightweight binary based on [Summon](https://cyberark.github.io/summon/) to Cloud Foundry applications.
 This allows secrets to be securely injected into your application's environment at startup.
 Using the Conjur Buildpack is a convenient way to securely deliver the secrets that your application needs.